 But we weren’t this hungry.

-After driving through Bighorn Sheep Canyon, I took Sally to see Route 11 up to Cripple Creek.
+After driving through Bighorn Sheep Canyon, I took my wife to see Route 11 up to Cripple Creek.
 I’d happened upon the road back in 2012 when I was out here for a convention and thought it was beautiful.
 As we drove through Cripple Creek, the sun set.
 For a couple minutes, the sky was orange and the mountains were deep purple.
 We got home at 7:00 after two filled and fun days.